kenshaw/escpos/epos-server/README.md

     sudo aptitude install libxml2 libxml2-dev

-You should then be able to install via the following:
+Then install via the following:

     go get -u github.com/knq/escpos/epos-server

-You should then be able to build the epos-server like the following:
+You should then be able to build the epos-server like this:

     go build github.com/knq/escpos/epos-server